skyreep/VR-IK-Skeleton/README.md

 # VR-IK-Skeleton

-## Rig Logic
-Inverse kinematics for virtual reality
+Inverse kinematic logic for virtual reality rigs.
+Designed for Oculus Quest but applicable to other platforms.